-Percent in top tenth of high school graduating class

-Percent in top quarter of high school graduating class

-Percent in top half of high school graduating class

-Percent in bottom half of high school graduating class

-Percent in bottom quarter of high school graduating class

-Percent in bottom quarter of high school graduating class

-Percent of total first-time, first-year (freshman) students who submitted high school class rank: 50%
+Percent in top tenth of high school graduating class21%Percent in top quarter of high school graduating class53%Percent in top half of high school graduating class81%Percent in bottom half of high school graduating class19%Percent in bottom quarter of high school graduating class3%Percent of total first-time, first-year (freshman) students who submitted high school class rank:50%

 C11.
-Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
+Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school gradepoint averages within each of the following ranges (using 4.0 scale).
 Report information only for those students from whom you collected high school GPA.